7 Reasons Why You Should Write a Screenplay

 Many people start writing screenplays to share their artistic vision with the world.

 However, you can bypass traditional gatekeepers by using a smartphone or renting professional filming equipment.
 With your script as a blueprint, you can create content for fiction or scripted reality and share it on social media.
-This approach allows you to see your words come alive— instantaneously.
+This approach allows you to see your words come alive almost instantaneously.

 It's a definite thrill watching your work transform into visuals, not to mention incredibly rewarding.

-Though gaining traction from audiences may be a different story, you will accumulate invaluable experience.
-This experience will help you discern what works and what doesn’t for future projects.
+Although gaining traction from audiences may be difficult, at the very least you will accumulate invaluable experience.
+This will help you discern what works and what doesn’t for future projects.

 4. Networking Opportunities